20kilograma/blog/php-sec.md

 title=&lt;script>alert()&lt;/script>&content=test<br>
 </code>

 In this case the <i>title</i> parameter is vulnerable to XSS.
-That post stays forever there, and it has way more impact because now the attacker doesn't have to lure the victim to visit his link.
+That post stays forever there, and it has way more impact because now the attacker doesn't have to lure the victim to visit his link and it stays.
 That's why normally Stored XSS is ranked "High" severity vulnerability and Reflected "Medium".